dogethereum/dogethereum-contracts/README.md

 * Sending dogecoins to ethereum
-  * User selects operator (any operator who has the desired ammount of eth collateral).
+  * User selects operator (any operator who has the desired amount of eth collateral).
   * User sends a lock doge tx of N doges to the doge network using [Dogethereum tools](https://github.com/dogethereum/dogethereum-tools) `lock` tool.
   * The doge tx is included in a doge block and several doge blocks are mined on top of it.
   * Once the doge block is included in an approved superblock, the lock tx is ready to be relayed to the eth network.